FloxedLariat/FloxedLariat/README.md

 # About me

-THis is a personal public repository to track progress of mine every week to learn the advanced computational tools.
+THis is a personal public repository to track my progress every week to learn the advanced computational tools.

 I currently am learning about the R language and would like to learn more to improve my skills.